Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 #trait[Invisible Until They Strike #d6]

+#sfx(
+  "Overwhelming Tenacity",
-#sfx[Overwhelming Tenacity:] When you roll to inflict #trait[Drained], spend a #pp to affect multiple targets.
-For each additional target, add #d6 and keep an extra effect die.
+  [When you roll to inflict #trait[Drained], spend a #pp to affect multiple targets.
+For each additional target, add #d6 and keep an extra effect die.], )

 === Corrupt Federal Agent (Boss)